 When parties need to communicate notices about issues relating to the contract, they specify the means of communication through a notice provision.
 Notice provisions list the address and contact information for the parties and their attorneys.
 They also list the methods by which notices may be delivered (e.g., overnight courier, hand-delivery, registered mail, email, etc.).

 How Do Parties Deal with Disputes?

-When there is a contractual disagreement, how and where will disputes be remedied?
+When a contractual disagreement arises, how, and where will disputes be remedied?
 In this case, a purchase agreement will include the following provisions:

 - Governing Law – This provides which state’s law will govern the interpretation of the purchase agreement.

 - Forum Selection – This clause indicates the jurisdiction and venue for where lawsuits may be filed.
 This might require mediation or arbitration in lieu of a bench trial.
 It may include a waiver of a jury trial, which is often preferred in complex commercial transactions.

 - Cumulative vs. Exclusive Remedies – The Buyer may not want to limit their remedies in the event there is an issue with the purchased equity or assets.
 The Seller, on the other hand, will want to limit their exposure as much as possible.
 The parties will often agree that the indemnification section, along with the right to seek injunctive relief and specific performance, will be the parties’ exclusive remedies.
 Although, if the Buyer will be financing a portion of the purchase price through a promissory note or contingent consideration, they will also want the right to set off future payments against amounts the Seller owes as a result of a breach of the purchase agreement.

 - Payment of Attorneys’ Fees – The purchase agreement might also provide that the prevailing party in a lawsuit will be entitled to recover their attorneys’ fees and costs from the non-prevailing party.

 Boilerplate Provisions Help Parties Interpret the Purchase Agreement